jrh-dev/Advent-of-Code-2022/README.md

 *2022-12-12* - Currently running a little behind, who would of thought December would be a busy month!
 Will try to catch up this week.
 Typically going to focus on R solutions, but may switch to python later on for the more challenging puzzles.

+*2023-10-21* - Starting to think about this years challenge, and my lack of effort in 2022.
+Will try to add a few more solutions as a warm up to 2023.

 ## R
 I'm utilising my new favourite framework, the [***box***](https://github.com/klmr/box) package, to structure my R code.
 Modules for solving each puzzle reside within the `R` directory and the `main.r` script is ran to generate the answers for each day.